-What is Order Fulfillment: 6-Step Process & Improvements
+What is Order Fulfillment: The 6-Step Process & How to Make Improvements

 Order processing fulfillment involves each individual step a business or organization takes from the initial point of receiving an order to getting that order to the customer.
-It is the way that each organization responds to and ultimately fills each individual order.
+It is the way that each organization responds to and ultimately fills an order.

 The six steps in the order fulfillment process